Los Alamos National Laboratory to host robot rodeo

 - (505) 665-9206

-Events test skills of hazardous devices teams from around the Southwest
+Events test skills of hazardous devices team from around the Southwest

-LOS ALAMOS, New Mexico, June 18, 2012—Hazardous devices teams from around the Southwest will wrangle their bomb squad robots at the sixth annual Robot Rodeo beginning Tuesday, June 19 at Los Alamos National Laboratory (LANL).
+LOS ALAMOS, New Mexico, May 21, 2010—Hazardous devices teams from around the Southwest will wrangle their bomb squad robots at the fourth annual Robot Rodeo beginning May 26 at Los Alamos National Laboratory.

-The rodeo gets under way at 8 a.m. in Technical Area 49, a remote section of Laboratory property near the entrance to Bandelier National Monument.
-Eight teams are scheduled to participate in the three-day competition.
+The rodeo gets under way at 8 a.m. at Technical Area 49, a remote section of Laboratory property near the entrance to Bandelier National Monument.
+Six teams are scheduled to participate in the three-day competition.

-“The Robot Rodeo gives bomb squad teams the opportunity to practice and hone their skills in a lively but low-risk setting,” said Chris Ory of LANL’s Emergency Response Group and a member of the Lab’s hazardous devices team.
+“The Robot Rodeo gives bomb squad teams the ability to practice and hone their skills in a fun setting,” said Chris Ory of the Laboratory’s Emergency Response Group and a member of the Lab’s Hazardous Devices team.

-The Laboratory—along with Sandia National Laboratories, the Region II International Association of Bomb Technicians and Investigators, REMOTEC, U.S. Technical Working Group and QinetiQ — sponsor the Robot Rodeo.
+The Laboratory, Sandia National Laboratories, and the International Association of Bomb Technicians and Investigators, Region II, put on the rodeo.

-News media interested in attending can contact LANL’s Communications Office at (505) 667-7000 to make arrangements to travel to the site.
+News media interested in attending should contact Steve Sandoval at (505)665-9206 by Monday, May 24 to make arrangements to travel to the site.